-Your eyes require a lot of oxygen, which in turn promotes the production of harmful oxygen free radicals.
+Your eyes are exposed to both oxygen and light, which in turn promote the production of harmful oxygen free radicals.
 Lutein and zeaxanthin cancel out these free radicals, so they’re no longer able to damage your eye cells (6).

 These carotenoids seem to work better together and can combat free radicals more effectively when combined, even at the same concentration (7).